-Take 16 seconds, whenever you need it, to reset yourself.
+Take 16 seconds, whenever you need it, to reset yourself through square breathing.
 Whether you need a moment to calm down, to tone down the anger, or get into the present moment, following this simple process causes a small “pattern interruption.”

 Simply breath in for a count of four, hold for a count of four, release for a count of four, and you guessed it, pause for a count of four.
 Four minor steps at four seconds each, and you’ve got a 16 second reset.
 Use it whenever you need a moment or feel overwhelmed.